Fall Maintenance: Undertaking Overseeding

 If you need to de-thatch, do it in late June, according to Law, a time when bermudagrass can best recover from any kind of punishment.
 This way you have 12 weeks of full-on bermudagrass growth before overseeding starts.

-?Around June, we notify our clients that it?s time to begin a de-thatching program,? says Dale Micetic, senior vice president of Grounds Control.
+?Around June, we notify our clients that it?s time to begin a de-thatching program,? says Dale Micetic, senior vice president of Grounds Control. ?Even though this is an add-on, we?ve had great response and have been able to complete this step in plenty of time.?

 During de-thatching, be sure the de-thatching blades are sharp to minimize tearing and mashing the bermuda, Law warns.
 And do not use a flail or spring-type de-thatcher.
 Cut just enough to open the canopy and allow the seeds to contact the soil.